Mixbo-zz/FaST2704/README.md

 This piece of hardware/software is crap.

 Telnet and ssh is activated by default on the LAN.
 The admin password is a string of 4 lowercase letters.
-Wrong start mate. **Update: The ISP also gave all their clients the same WPS PIN**
+Wrong start mate. **Update: The ISP also gave all their clients the same WPS PIN!
+Try to aquire the WPA passphrase with PIN 76229909**

 I logged on telnet to discover that the provided shell was somewhat limited.
 Trying basic unix commands would lead to an error.